Gil-galad: Heraldic devices

 Tolkien created two sketches of heraldic devices for Gil-galad.
 They were drawn on an envelope posted to him in 1960, along with a device containing a star or Silmaril for Eärendil.
 The Tolkien scholars Wayne G. Hammond and Christina Scull note that matching the description in the poem, "The countless stars of heaven's field / Were mirrored in his silver shield", the lozenge-shaped devices both contain stars, with an elongated star in each corner.
 Margaret Purdy, in Mythlore, writes that Gil-galad's shield, like all elvish heraldry personal not inherited, seems to incorporate his stars, though the field is blue not silver.

 Family tree

 Concept and creation

-Gil-galad's name means "star of bright light" in Sindarin.
+Gil-galad means "star of bright light" in Sindarin.

 His names in Tolkien's invented languages of Quenya and Sindarin were Artanáro and Rodnor, respectively.
+His Sindarin birth name, Ereinion, means "scion of kings".